Last updated: 04/12/2019

 Steps you can take to reduce your relapse risk:

-- Learn of healthier ways to manage stress that don’t involve drugs and alcohol
+- Learn of healthier ways to manage stress that don’t involve drugs and alcohol, such as listening to soothing music or going for a walk.

-- Practice mindfulness, meditation, or yoga.
-All of these heighten self-awareness and help you control your actions more efficiently.
+- Practice mindfulness, meditation, or yoga — all of which heighten awareness surrounding your feelings and help you control your actions more efficiently.

-- Get plenty of quality sleep to reduce stress, cravings, and anxiety
+- Get plenty of quality sleep to reduce stress, cravings, and anxiety, and to benefit from healthier, normalized brain chemistry.

-- Practice what you learn in treatment and apply them to real life
+- Practice what you learn in treatment since the skills you learn at rehab are only useful if you apply them to your daily life.

-- Attend regular mutual support group meetings, and bond with those in recovery
+- Attend regular mutual support group meetings, which allows you to bond with others who have already spent time in recovery.

-- Follow up with your therapists regularly to get proper support
+- Follow up with your therapists regularly, since therapists offer good psychological support that enhances your recovery.

-- Write or journal about instances and experiences that threaten a relapse
+- Write or journal about instances and experiences that threaten a relapse, since writing is a therapeutic activity that can boost your recovery.

 - Be honest and transparent with yourself and others about times you may be struggling so you can seek and receive support as needed.